 From 2013 to 2015, the programme focused on the efficient and sustainable organisation and use of the new police stations.
 In close project-partner cooperation, an organisational model was developed to ensure all the stations operate professionally.
 In addition, an EU co-financing arrangement facilitated the construction and outfitting of eight more local police stations in the north and south of the West Bank.

 Since 2016, the community policing approach has been continued and expanded.
 Following a successful pilot phase in Jenin Governorate, the police force is undergoing training as part of the transfer of the community-oriented model to all existing local police stations in the West Bank.
 This organisational model will also be a standard feature of all future stations.
 The focus is on developing resources and building capacity to enable the national police headquarters to implement this process independently.
 There are also plans to adapt the organisational model to stations located at the city and district level.

 Meanwhile an initiative launched in November 2016 in the district of Tulkarem has piloted a mobile police station, with a view to increasing police presence in remote communities.
 After this successful test phase, the roll-out of newly designed vehicles to other West Bank districts has started.
 The mobile stations make for better police access and visibility, especially in areas where the Palestinian Authority has only limited sovereignty.
 The upshot is a heightened sense of public safety and better police services in these places.

-The Palestinian Civil Police (PCP) is able to apply the standardised community-oriented organisational model to all police stations in the West Bank while an innovative mobile police station enables community policing in remote areas, too.
+The Palestinian Civil Police (CPC) is able to apply the standardised community-oriented organisational model to all police stations in the West Bank while an innovative mobile police station enables community policing in remote areas, too.